Perrishnikov/Salsify-Pipeify-v2/readme.md

 [x] Button for type of row to add (Nut, Ing) -> find: "// !
 Validate here" [x] ENHANCE: Mouseover error and warning conditions.

+[] Need to clear all columns besides Product ID for Salsify reimport [] Need to add any type row or change the Type...
+(Activated Charcoal )

 [] Check PLM1 Pipeify to see how this will affect it.

 ---